Sources of rights

 Criminal justice system

 The criminal justice system often has difficulty in dealing with people who have disabilities, particularly where those disabilities involve some form of cognitive impairment.
 Despite this there is a range of actual and implied rights within the criminal justice system that relate to people with a disability.
-These include:

 - the right to treatment at all levels within the criminal justice system (including by police, courts, corrections) that is free from discrimination on the basis of disability (EO Act; DD Act) and that meets the specific disability related needs of the person;